flowardco/loyalty-station-ios-sdk/README.md

     func gamiphySDK(didAuthUser email: String)
 ```

-- Failed to auth user when authonticating user failed and returns the error that caused it.
+- Failed to auth user when authenticating user failed and returns the error that caused it.

 ```swift

     func gamiphySDK(failedToAuthUser email: String, with error: Error)
 ```

-- Did Trigger event with event name, this method called when an event triggered from the bot and returnes the action name.
+- Did Trigger event with the event name, this method called when an event triggered by the bot and returned the action name.

 ```swift
     func gamiphySDK(didTriggerEvent name: String)